 - See also:

-- Composer trails
+- Composer trails in Vienna

 The House of Music

-The museum takes you on two journeys.
+The Haus der Musik takes you on two journeys.

 One floor, for example, presents the story of the Wiener Philharmoniker orchestra (whose founder lived in this very house) with numerous items of memorabilia.
-On my visit, you could watch extended passages from the orchestra’s most recent New Year’s Concert and Summer Night Concert.
+On my visit, you could also watch extended passages from the orchestra’s most recent New Year’s Concert and Summer Night Concert.

 Another floor dedicates a room each to various famous composers associated with the city: Beethoven, Mozart, Haydn, Schubert, Strauss (II) and Mahler.

-(Poor Brahms.
+Poor Brahms.
 And poor Bruckner.
-Though they do get their own little display cabinets.)
+Though they do get their own little display cabinets.

 The second journey examines the concept of sound with a range of interactive experiences.